sauravraiguru/serverless-gateways/README.md

 # Serverless and API Gateways - Lab

 ###  Welcome to this serverless and Cloud API Gateways Lab.
-In Part A - we will be trying out `actions` , `triggers` and exposing & securing actions using `API gateways`
+In Part A - will cover trying out `actions` , `triggers` and exposing & securing actions using `API gateways`

 In Part B - we will be creating a function i.e action to classify images using visual recognition service and expose, secure it by using API gateway service.